yaronl3v/Bussiness-Agent/docs/client-server-calls.md

 }
 ```
   - Response includes `{ user, assistant, citations }`
+  - On the very first message of a new conversation (when you POST to `/api/conversations/new/messages`), the response also includes a `welcome` assistant message that the server sent prior to invoking the bot: `{ welcome, user, assistant, citations, conversationId }`.

 - Start a conversation for an agent (get a conversation id)
   - POST `/api/agents/:id/conversations`